marcomarasca/SDCND-Road-Lanes/README.md

 ```
 ![alt text][image10]

-Finally we can proceed in detecting the road lanes using an average of the lines extracted from the hough transform.
+Next we can proceed in detecting the road lanes using an average of the lines extracted from the hough transform.
 The hough transform returns a set of lines as points coordinates representing the lines, we can therefore compute the slope and intercept of each line:

 ```python
 slope = (y2 - y1) / (x2 - x1)